 An Australian wordsmith who crossed oceans to become a vital architect of the women's labor movement in early 20th-century America.

-Alice Henry began her fight for justice in Melbourne, using her pen to advocate for women's suffrage and better working conditions.
-A skilled journalist, she wrote for The Argus and co-edited a women's newspaper, honing a clear, persuasive voice.
-In her late forties, seeking a broader stage, she sailed for America.
-There, she found her true calling with the National Women's Trade Union League in Chicago.
-For over two decades, Henry was the organization's intellectual engine.
-She edited its magazine, 'Life and Labor,' turning it into a crucial forum for debate.
-She traveled the country organizing, lecturing, and tirelessly arguing that women workers needed unions, education, and the vote to transform their lives.
+Alice Henry edited 'Life and Labor,' the magazine of the National Women's Trade Union League in Chicago, turning it into a crucial forum for debate.
+Born in Melbourne, she began her fight for justice using her pen to advocate for women's suffrage and better working conditions.
+She wrote for The Argus and co-edited a women's newspaper.
+In her late forties, she sailed for America.
+For over two decades, she was the League's intellectual engine, traveling the country organizing and lecturing.
+She argued that women workers needed unions, education, and the vote.
 Her two seminal books, 'The Trade Union Woman' and 'Women and the Labor Movement,' became essential texts.
-Returning to Australia in her twilight years, she left behind an indelible mark as a thinker and organizer who connected the struggles of women workers across two continents.
+She returned to Australia in her twilight years.

 The biggest hits of 1857